 What’s your plan B?

-‘If you can’t get in the first instance, there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream course,’ says Fiona.
+‘If you can’t get in the first instance, there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream career,’ says Fiona.

 ‘There are plenty of examples of students who might not have been able to enrol directly in the degree they were gunning for originally, but eventually find their way in.’

 After the VCE results and ATARs are released, you’ll have the opportunity to review your course preferences.
 Be sure to consider your folio presentations, feedback from interviews and any auditions, as well as your ATAR results when making changes.

 You can change your preferences as many times as you like, up until the closing date.
 Find out all the important dates from the VTAC website.

 What should you do if your ATAR is just a few points off your dream course?
 Fiona suggests keeping the course as your number one preference.
 But if your ATAR is way off the mark, it’s time to shuffle those preferences and choose a different pathway course on your VTAC preference form instead.

-It’s critical to do your research well before you submit your preferences.
+It’s critical to do your research well before you submit any preference changes.
 First of all, you need to make sure you meet all the prerequisites.
 Secondly, you need to check which course pathways offer the best chance to get you into the course you ultimately want.

 If you need advice, talk to the experts.
 Fiona refers to VTAC as the ‘source of truth’, and says it’s the place to get the most up-to-date information about all courses and requirements.
 If you need more, go to the university directly – La Trobe offers a range of different ways to connect and ask questions, including live chat, phone, and 1-1 in-person consultations